Cirrusfire/startup/README.md

 This was added from Github!

-Another line added from VS Code and GitHub
+Another line added from VS Code